- Search The Registry

 - My Account

 *Sterling Plumpp was born on this date in 1940.
-He is an African American poet, and educator.
+He is a Black poet, and educator.

 From in Clinton, Mississippi, he was reared by his maternal grandparents, Mattie and Victor Emmanuel.
 They were sharecroppers, and Plumpp and his brother worked the fields with their grandparents.
 He and his family lived about ten miles from school, and there were no buses for them to ride.
 As a result, they did not start school until they were eight and nine years old, and able to walk the distance.
 As a young boy, Plumpp never attended school a full year.